grpc/grpc.github.io/content/docs/tutorials/auth/oauth2-objective-c.md

 layout: tutorials
 title: OAuth2 on gRPC - Objective-C
 ---
-<p class="lead">This example demonstrates how to use OAuth2 on gRPC to make
-authenticated API calls on behalf of a user.</p>
+This example demonstrates how to use OAuth2 on gRPC to make authenticated API calls on behalf of a user.

 By walking through it you'll also learn how to use the Objective-C gRPC API to: